Yokohama Jazz Cafes – How Jazz Came to Japan

 Share:

-Yokohama has something for everyone, regardless if you’re a jazz veteran or a newbie.
-As the birthplace of jazz in Japan, it’s’ an excellent place to get a taste of this genre of music that took a foothold here and stayed.
+Yokohama has something for everyone, whether you’re a jazz veteran or a newbie.
+As the birthplace of jazz in Japan, it’s an excellent place to get a taste of this genre of music that took a foothold here and stayed.
 Jazz is something the people of Yokohama freely experience and enjoy.
 Jazz is enjoyed not only in clubs but also in concert halls, restaurants, and outdoors.

 Every October, the city welcomes more than 120,000 guests for the Yokohama Jazz Promenade, one of the biggest festivals in Yokohama.
 Luckily, if you’re jazz-curious, you don’t have to wait long since jazz cafes and bars are dispersed around the city.
-Keep reading to find out how jazz came to Japan and the best jazz cafes Yokohama has to offer!
+Keep reading to discover how jazz came to Japan and the best jazz cafes Yokohama offers!

 How Jazz Came to Japan